interesthing/ionic-app/README.md

 ## Description

 Interesthing is a mobile app implemented with [Angular][angular] on [Ionic][ionic] developped during the DevMob course at HEIG-VD given by [Mathias Oberson][mathias].
 The app looks like a new Google Maps.
-The goal of this app is to show some points of interest in every town in Switzerland (or in the world) like a graffiti (art), a funny place, a WTF?! element, a beautiful spot or still a shortcut.
+The goal of this app is to show some points of interest in every town in Switzerland (or in the world) like a graffiti (art), a funny place, a WTF?! element, a beautiful spot or even a shortcut.

 The app is linked to [Interesthing API][api] (API REST) developped during ArchiOWeb given by [Simon Oulevay][simon].